-The annual application deadline for the Department Near Eastern Studies graduate program is December 1.
+The annual application deadline for the Department of Near Eastern Studies graduate program is December 1.
 Applications for each admissions cycle are available from early September to December 1.
 The Department of Near Eastern Studies does not offer rolling admissions and considers applicants for Fall enrollment only.
 Complete applications are reviewed once annually.
 Late applications will not be considered once the file review begins.

 Please email firstname.lastname@example.org with your admissions questions.